Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Common Git Commands/README.md

 ```
 - Saves changes to the local repository.

+- **Description**: Committing changes means saving the staged changes to the local repository.
+Each commit should have a meaningful message describing the changes.

 ### **3.4 Commit with all staged changes**
 ```sh
 git commit -a -m "Updated styles"
 ```
 - Stages and commits all tracked files in one step.

+- **Description**: This command stages all modified tracked files and commits them in one step, bypassing the need to use `git add`.

 ---